Vietnam.vn - Nền tảng quảng bá Việt Nam

 This once again shows that it is not easy to have a "clean" environment in top-level sports competitions.
 Obviously, athletes are well aware that their sport is in the sights of the anti-doping department.
 And in theory, they must be even more careful in their decisions about medication and nutrition to ensure they are not "infected" with doping.
 They certainly have enough knowledge to understand this and for some reason, they test positive for doping.
 This of course affects the athlete's top-level career and the image of the sport.

 It is no coincidence that many sports and sports medicine experts agree that to solve the doping problem, the first and foremost thing is the awareness of coaches and athletes.
 Sports doctor Pham Manh Hung, who has worked for many years with national sports teams as well as in Hanoi, once said that through contact with athletes, it is clear that their knowledge of doping prevention and control will increase if it is continuously promoted.
-According to Dr. Pham Manh Hung, the team of doctors and medical staff who regularly contact athletes as well as the coaches of the team are the ones who have the most effective impact on athletes on this issue.
+According to Dr. Pham Manh Hung, the team of doctors and medical staff who regularly contact athletes as well as the team's coaches are the ones who have the most effective impact on athletes on this issue.
 However, not all teams do this well.

 In fact, the data on Vietnamese athletes "infected" with doping, although not fully reflecting the situation of doping use, whether intentional or unintentional, in Vietnamese sports, is also worrying.

-At the 9th National Sports Festival in 2022, the test results showed that 17 samples tested positive for doping out of nearly 200 samples taken.
+At the 9th National Sports Festival in 2022, test results showed that 17 samples tested positive for doping out of nearly 200 samples taken.
 At the 31st SEA Games in 2022, Vietnamese sports had 6 cases of the athletics team "infected" with doping.
 In addition, when conducting tests before the 31st SEA Games, Vietnamese sports discovered 6 cases of bodybuilders "infected" with doping.
 And until now, there are 4 cases of "infected" with doping at the 2024 National Bodybuilding Championship...

 How to monitor and prevent?